chardma3/hardman-photo/README.md

 As a customer...

-* I want a líst of photos so that I can select a photo to purchase.
+* I want a list of photos so that I can select a photo to purchase.
 * I want to view a specific category of products so that I can quickly find photos that I'm interested in without having to search through all photos.
 * I want to view photo details so that I can view the sizes available and choose the quantity I would like to purchase.
 * I want to easily view the the total amount of my shopping bag to know how much I am spending.